(No ratings)

 Living with hemophilia can be challenging, but simple things may help prevent excessive bleeding.
 For example, choosing activities like walking or swimming over contact sports can prevent injuries and strengthen muscles while protecting the joints.
 Chances for bleeding may also be reduced by making sure that children wear helmets and elbow pads during activities like bicycle rides.

 Dr. Rachael Delee Davis, MD graduated from Medical College of Georgia.
 She completed residency at Greenville Health System.
-She has a state license in South Carolina.
+She is certified by the Board Certification: ABP General Pediatrics and has a state license in South Carolina.

 Medical School: Medical College of Georgia